- Potassium is a mineral that is essential for all of the body's functions.

 - milk, yoghurt, meat and chicken, as well as fish — such as halibut, tuna, cod, snapper

 Should I take a potassium supplement?

-People who take certain types of diuretic may not get enough potassium from their diet.
-If you take diuretics, discuss with your doctor whether you need your potassium levels checked.
+If you take certain types of diuretic medicines, you may not get enough potassium from your diet.
+If you take diuretics, ask your doctor if you need your potassium levels checked.

-Having too much potassium in the body can be dangerous, so you should only take a potassium supplement under medical supervision.
+Having too much potassium in your body can be dangerous, so only take a potassium supplement under medical advice.